TITLE Band Event Coordinator

 Experience At least one year of experience organizing and coordinating events such as band performances, arts events, university events, festivals, workshops, public relations, and fund raising initiatives.

 Skills Exceptional interpersonal skills are required.
 Effective oral and written communication skills are required.
 Must have strong decision-making skills, the ability to prioritize tasks, and to bring many varied tasks to completion by deadlines.
 Must be able to work independently, have the ability to use university procedures to accomplish the job, and the ability to use initiative in meeting objectives.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other Must be able to travel out of town occasionally to attend events.
 Evening and weekend work at events may be required.